-Offeror's Total Price Quote, at the discretion of the Agency, may or may not serve as the basis for compensation terms of any resulting contract.
-The resulting contract may contain both fixed and variable components as listed in Section 3.3 to accountfor actual levels of realized program activity, but will have a maximum contract value for each state Fiscal Year.
+Offeror's Fixed Price Quote and Price Components, at the discretion of the Agency, may or may not serve as the basis for compensation terms of any resulting contract.
+The resulting contract may contain both the Fixed Price Quote, as well as the Price Components listed in Section 3.3 to account for actual levels of realized program activity.